How measured fuel visibility helps operators detect discrepancies, reduce theft risk, and protect fuel accountability across offshore fleets.

 In higher-risk environments, a monitored fuel system can support crews by providing a clear operational reason not to participate in improper fuel activity.
 Visibility helps protect both the fuel and the people responsible for it.

-FuelTrax helps operators move from reactive fuel-loss investigation to active fuel security.
+Fueltrax helps operators move from reactive fuel-loss investigation to active fuel security.

 Fuel theft prevention starts with control of the fuel record.

 Operators need to know what fuel was received, where it moved, what was consumed, and whether inventory changes match actual operations.
+Manual reporting can support administration, but it should not be the only foundation for fuel security.

 The most effective theft detection programs combine independent measurement, continuous monitoring, transfer verification, anomaly detection, and timely review.

-The goal is to reduce the opportunity for theft by making fuel movement visible, measurable, and accountable throughout the operation.
+For offshore fleets, the goal is not simply to find theft after it occurs.
+The goal is to proactively reduce the opportunity for theft by making fuel movement visible, measurable, and accountable throughout the operation.

 Download the full white paper for marine operations, fleet management, procurement, security, finance, and compliance teams.